 \section{Tensor Dynamic Graph Embedding}

-Our approach is inspired by the first order GCN by \citet{kipf2016} for static graphs, owed to its simplicity and effectiveness.
+Our approach is inspired by the first order GCN by \cite{kipf2016} for static graphs, owed to its simplicity and effectiveness.
 For a graph with adjacency matrix $\Abf$ and feature matrix $\Xbf$, a GCN layer takes the form $\Ybf = \sigma(\tilde{\Abf} \Xbf \Wbf)$, where

 $\tilde{\Dbf}$ is diagonal with $\tilde{\Dbf}_{ii} = 1 + \sum_j \Abf_{ij}$, $\Ibf$ is the matrix identity, $\Wbf$ is a matrix to be learned when training the NN, and $\sigma$ is an activation function, e.g., ReLU.
 Our approach translates this to a tensor model by utilizing the M-product framework.
-We first introduce a tensor activation function $\hat{\sigma}$ which operates in the transformed space. \begin{definition} Let $\Ae \in \Rb^{I \times J \times T}$ be a tensor and $\sigma$ an elementwise activation function.
-We define the activation function $\hat{\sigma}$ as $\hat{\sigma}(\Ae) \defeq \sigma(\Ae \times_3 \Mbf) \times_3 \Mbf^{-1}$. \end{definition} We can now define our proposed dynamic graph embedding.
+We first introduce a tensor activation function $\hat{\sigma}$ which operates in the transformed space. \begin{Definition} Let $\Ae \in \Rb^{I \times J \times T}$ be a tensor and $\sigma$ an elementwise activation function.
+We define the activation function $\hat{\sigma}$ as $\hat{\sigma}(\Ae) \defeq \sigma(\Ae \times_3 \Mbf) \times_3 \Mbf^{-1}$. \end{Definition} We can now define our proposed dynamic graph embedding.
 Let $\Ae \in \Rb^{N \times N \times T}$ be a tensor with frontal slices $\Ae_{::t} = \tilde{\Abf}^{(t)}$, where $\tilde{\Abf}^{(t)}$ is the normalization of $\Abf^{(t)}$.
 Moreover, let $\Xe \in \Rb^{N \times F \times T}$ be a tensor with frontal slices $\Xe_{::t} = \Xbf^{(t)}$.
 Finally, let $\We \in \Rb^{F \times F' \times T}$ be a weight tensor.
 We define our dynamic graph embedding as $\Ye = \Ae \star \Xe \star \We \in \Rb^{N \times F' \times T}$.
 This computation can also be repeated in multiple layers.
 For example, a 2-layer formulation would be of the form